 - Gray: The thread is sleeping and is not consuming any CPU time.
 This sometimes occurs when the thread requires access to a resource that is not yet available.
 Either the thread goes into voluntary sleep, or the kernal puts the thread to sleep until the required resource becomes available.

-- Tracing type: Allows you to select one of the following options to
+- Recording configurations: Allows you to select one of the

-- Sampled: Captures your app’s call stack at frequent intervals during your app’s execution.
+- Sampled: A default configuration that captures your app’s call stack at frequent intervals during your app’s execution.
 The profiler compares sets of captured data to derive timing and resource usage information about your app’s code execution.
 An inherent issue of sampled-based tracing is that if your app enters a method after a capture of the call stack and exits the method before the next capture, that method call is not logged by the profiler.
 If you are interested in tracing methods with such short lifecycles, you should use instrumented tracing.

-- Instrumented: Instruments your app at runtime to record a timestamp at the beginning and end of each method call.
+- Instrumented: A default configuration that instruments your app at runtime to record a timestamp at the beginning and end of each method call.
 Timestamps are collected and compared to generate method tracing data, including timing information and CPU usage.
 Note that the overhead associated with instrumenting each method impacts runtime performance and may influence profiling data—this is even more noticeable for methods with relatively short lifecycles.
 Additionally, if your app executes a large number of methods in short amount of time, the profiler may quickly exceed its file size limit and not be able to record any further tracing data.

 - Record button: Starts and stops recording a method trace.
 To learn more, go to the section about recording and inspecting method traces.